iCharlieAraiza/iCharlieAraiza/README.md

 My name is Carlos and I'm a software developer and electrical engineer.

-Here you will found: MVP, Web Scraping
+Here you will found all kind of projects.

 ### My stack: